 Looks like The Elf missed the lesson on how to properly wrap presents.
 Set up this silly situation by loosely wrapping holiday paper around his body and limbs.
 Tape and a pair of tiny scissors complete the look.

 Make a game of "Elf Twister" for your elf and his friends.
-Just draw four circles in green, yellow, blue, and red on a piece of paper, then strategically place The Elf so each of his limbs are resting on different circles.
+Just draw four circles in green, yellow, blue, and red on a piece of paper, then strategically place The Elf so each of his limbs is resting on different circles.
 For extra holiday fun, have The Elf deliver a life-size game for the kids, like Twister, $8.99, Walmart.

 The Elf deserves a break from wrapping Christmas presents.
 Let him express his creative side with a miniature drum set.
 Craft drums from canned goods, a cymbal from a lid, and drumsticks from broken candy canes.
 For added fun, give The Elf a stage name, such as "Elvish Presley."